-For the record, the points earned with Ink Plus and Ink Bold can be redeemed for cash back as well at a 1:1 ratio, or used for gift cards, travel, etc. And you get 20% off travel when you book via Chase Ultimate Rewards, so those 50,000 bonus points are really worth 62,500 points.
-Alternatively, you can transfer the points to leading travel partners on a 1:1 basis with no fees.
+For the record, the points earned with Ink Plus and Ink Bold can be redeemed for cash back as well at a 1:1 ratio, or used for gift cards, travel, etc. And you get 20% off travel when you book via Chase Ultimate Rewards, so those 60,000 bonus points are really worth 75,000 points.

 Travel programs include: British Airways Executive Club, United MileagePlus®, Southwest Airlines Rapid Rewards®, Korean Air SKYPASS, Virgin Atlantic Flying Club, Amtrak Guest Rewards®, Hyatt Gold Passport®, Marriott Rewards®, IHG® Rewards Club and The Ritz-Carlton Rewards®.

 And because the points never expire, you won’t have to worry about redeeming them if you’re not quite ready to use them.
 So you can easily see where it’d be pretty easy to rack up a ridiculous amount of points in a hurry if you use your credit card for your business frequently.

-The downside to Ink Plus and Ink Bold is the $95 annual fee, which is waived for the first year.
+The downside to Ink Plus and Ink Bold is the $95 annual fee, which can be waived the first year.
 The $5,000 spending requirement for the bonus may be difficult for some cardholders as well, so make sure you’ve got plans to meet the spending requirement before applying.

-With all the Ink cards, you get complimentary membership to the Lounge Club, which gives you access to over 350 airport lounges worldwide.
-Your first two visits each year are free, after which the cost is $27 per visit, per person.
+With all the Ink cards, you used to get complimentary membership to the Lounge Club, which provided access to over 350 airport lounges worldwide.
+Your first two visits each year were free, after which the cost was $27 per visit, per person.